-The Origami project uses the process of establishing/creating a visual arts situation in a performance context, and this is where the title of the event format – visual arts/performance study – comes from.
-By juxtaposing the movement of bodies, material and space, Origami strives toward a performance in which five performers use their movement and the coordination of their paths to develop and modulate the chosen material; spreading, bending, turning, folding, clamping and unfolding it.
+The Origami project deals with co-movement and confrontation of motive bodies, material, and space.
+It develops the ideas of dynamics and forms that occur in relation to materials – physical, motive and sonic.
+Origami strives toward a performance in which five performers use their movement and coordination of their paths to develop and modulate the chosen material; they spread, bend, turn, fold and unfold it.
 The duration and processuality of each phase of the changing sculpture offers a simple but elusive metaphor – everything changes and modulates, nothing is permanent, and yet in its fluidity, it also has small micro stops that provide a starting point for the next modulation.
-Duration is directly related to the movement of matter; the duration of surface establishment, folding, gluing, shaping.
+Duration is directly related to the movement of matter; the duration of establishing the surface, of folding, gluing, shaping.
+Through its own structure of compositions, the performance thus thinks its own process of passing, appearing, and disappearing and returning again.

-The movement of bodies, materials, light and sound enters into various associative formations that appeal to the imagination of the spectators and open up space for associative stringing of impulses.
+The movement of both bodies, materials and sound enters into various associative formations, both with light and in space, and in doing so, deeply appeals to the imagination of the spectators and offers space for associative stringing of impulses.
+In this way, aestheticized and accented sound and visual landscapes are created.